astrikas/final/README.md

 ### Rubric (30 points possible - point values to be updated)

 Database (5 points)

 - Create database and tables with migrations in version control.
-Database supports Unicode characters
-- Tables for channels, messages, and users
-- Store passwords securely by hashing them with bcrypt
+Database supports Unicode characters x - Tables for channels, messages, and users x - Store passwords securely by hashing them with bcrypt
 - Sanitize all database inputs
 - Efficiently store last read message per channel per user

 API (4 points)
-- Login endpoint
+x - Login endpoint
-- Authenticate to other endpoints via session token in the request header (not as a URL param)
-- Endpoints to create and get channels and messages
+x - Authenticate to other endpoints via session token in the request header (not as a URL param) x - Endpoints to create and get channels and messages

 - Get new message counts by channel without fetching all the message contents

 Responsive Layout (5 points)
-- Login and username update flows
-- Show channels, messages, and replies (when shown) in 3-column grid
-- Show/hide threaded replies
-- On narrow screens, one-column layout with menu bar
+x - Login and username update flows x - Show channels, messages, and replies (when shown) in 3-column grid x - Show/hide threaded replies x - On narrow screens, one-column layout with menu bar

 - Parse image URLs that appear in messages and display the images at the end of the message

 Single-Page State (4 points)
-- Only serve one HTML request
-- Push channel and thread location to the history and navigation bar
-- Loading the unique URL of a channel or thread should open the app to that channel or thread.
+x - Only serve one HTML request x - Push channel and thread location to the history and navigation bar ?- Loading the unique URL of a channel or thread should open the app to that channel or thread.

 - Track last read message per channel

 Asynchronous Request Handling (2 points)

 - Continuously poll for new messages, only in the channel the user is in
 - Continuously poll for new unread message counts per channel